dtopaloglou/DBConfiguration/README.md

   UNIQUE KEY `key` (`key`)
 ) ENGINE=InnoDB  DEFAULT CHARSET=latin1 AUTO_INCREMENT=23 ;
 ```
-As you can see we have an id, key, value and a type.
+As you can see we have an `id`, `key`, `value` and a `type`.
 The key represents the setting name and the value of course represents the value.
 The type simply represents the type of value we're dealing with (e.g. string, int etc.).

 The settings are then stored as a text delimitted by a dot ( shown in the `ConfigModel` class ).
 In which case